staxmanade/sample-pouch-couch-databaseperuser/README.md

 While the prototype is currently working, there are some interesting TODO's that I'd like to accomplish (including here instead of in the github issues for visibility).

-- [ ] Find a solution to password recovery (for the registered user).
+- [ ] Build in support for password recovery.
+Find a solution to password recovery (for the registered user).
 This may require a separate web/app/server where the server has admin rights.
 Possibly send email with token, if link clicked then (gather new password from user) and use admin account to reset password in db.
 - [ ] Show how to deploy this to [Digital Ocean](https://www.digitalocean.com/?refcode=451940554550)